CrunchBang Linux: BunsenLabs

 BunsenLabs Linux is a community-organized successor to Crunchbang.
 It is based on the Debian 10 (Buster) stable release.
-Between 17 and 30 September 2015, CrunchBang's domain began redirecting to BunsenLabs.
+Between the 17th and 30th of September 2015, CrunchBang's domain began redirecting to BunsenLabs.

 BunsenLabs is one of the few modern Debian-based live distributions that still offers a CD edition supporting 32-bit systems, with both the X Window System and a modern version of Firefox, making the distro useful for running on old computers with just around 1 GB of RAM.

-The latest version, based on Debian 11, was released on 19 December 2022.
+The latest version BunsenLabs "Boron", based on Debian 12, was released on 24 Jan 2024.

 CrunchBang++

 CrunchBang PlusPlus (#!++) was developed in response to Newborough's announcement of the end of CrunchBang.
-It is currently based on the Debian Bullseye (release 11.1) distribution.
+It is currently based on the Debian Trixie (release 13) distribution.
 Release 1.0 was announced on 29 April 2015.
 A version based on Debian 10.0 was released on 8 July 2019.
-The version based on Debian 11.0 was released on 16 August 2021, and the version based on Debian 11.1 was released on 23 September 2021.
+The version based on Debian 11.0 was released on 16 August 2021, version based on Debian 11.1 was released on 23 September 2021.
+The version based on Debian 12.0 was released on 11 June, 2023.
+The latest version based on Debian 13.0 was released on 19 August, 2025.

-CrunchBang-Monara

-CrunchBang-Monara is another successor to CrunchBang.
-It is based on the Debian 8 stable release.